paweltatarczuk/checkstyle-to-json/README.md

             "line": "line in file",
             "column": "column in line",
             "message": "rule message",
+            "context": {
-            "context": ["array of of lines from file around the error..."], }
+                "line-no": "array of of lines from file around the error..."
+            }
+        }
     ]
 }